 We also considered the time evolution for a different initial state taken as initial coherent wave packet centered at certain position (x_0, y_0) (of course the packet is only approximately Gaussian since the probability is zero at the disk border).
-The initial distribution and snapshots at a few moments of time are shown in Fig. 10 (panels a), b), c)).
-The time evolution video is available at [23] for $\beta = 0$ and $\beta = 4$ on short and long time scales.
-The probability averaged over time interval $t \in [4000, 5000]$ is shown in panels f) and d) $\beta = 0$ and $\beta = 4$ respectively.
-The case with interactions shows a tendency of accumulation of probability at low m modes in a qualitative agreement with the thermal ansatz distribution shown in panel e).
-However, it is visible that the GPE case has a larger probability on low energy modes m.
-In contrast, the case with $\beta = 0$ (panel f)) has large probability in initial high modes m.
+The initial distribution and snapshots at a few moments of time are shown in Figs. 10(a)-10(c).
+The time evolution video is available at [23] for $\beta=0$ and 4 on short and long time scales.
+The probability averaged over time interval $t \in [4000, 5000]$ is shown in Figs. 10(f) and 10(d) $\beta=0$ and 4, respectively.
+The case with interactions shows a tendency of accumulation of probability at low-m modes in a qualitative agreement with the thermal ansatz distribution shown in Fig. 10(e).
+However, it is visible that the GPE case has a larger probability on low-energy modes m.
+In contrast, the case with $\beta=0$ [Fig. 10(f)] has large probability in initial high modes m.

 The average probability distributions over linear modes are shown at large times in Fig. 11.
-For the initial state in a form of coherent packet there is a clear displacement of highest probabilities from initial energies $E_m \approx 14.7$ to modes with m = 1, 2, 4.
-In this case there is no strong accumulation of probability at the ground state.
+For the initial state in a form of coherent packet there is a clear displacement of highest probabilities from initial energies $E_m \approx 14.7$ to modes with m = 1,2,4.
+In this case, there is no strong accumulation of probability at the ground state.
 In fact, the average value of $\rho_1 \approx 0.22$ is comparable with the thermalization ansatz value.
 Also for this state with energy $E \approx 14.7$ we find numerically the average entropy value S = 4.96 being close to the theoretical value of (5) with S = 5.47.
 However, the fluctuations of average ρ_m probabilities are too strong and the comparison with the thermalization ansatz curve is only qualitative.
-For the initial state with φ{24} the probability
+For the initial state with φ{24} , the probability ρ_1 is significantly larger then the theoretical value (by a factor 10), then the decay of ρ_m with E_m approximately follows the thermalization ansatz but also the fluctuations are large.
+We think that the fluctuations are larger for the case of coherent state due to a larger number of initially excited linear eigenmodes compared to the case with $\psi(t=0) = \phi{24}$.
+Also, the initial energy of the coherent state is E = 14.71 being larger than energy of m = 24 with E = 9.16 and hence longer

-FIG. 10: (Color online) Space probability distributions $|\psi(x, y)|^2$ for the case of an initial state given by a coherent wave packet centered at $(x_0, y_0) = (3, 3)$ (and zero probabilities on the disk).
-Panel a) shows the initial state distribution with E = 14.707; panels b) and c) show distributions with $\beta = 4$ at t = 2.9 and t = 8 respectively.
-Long time averages over the interval $t \in [4000, 5000]$ are shown in panel d) and f) for $\beta = 4$ and $\beta = 0$ (linear evolution) respectively.
-Panel e) shows the theoretical space probability from the Bose-Einstein distribution (5) for energy E = 14.707.
+FIG. 10.
+Space probability distributions $|\psi(x,y)|^2$ for the case of an initial state given by a coherent wave packet centered at $(x_0, y_0) = (3,3)$ (and zero probabilities on the disk).
+Panel (a) shows the initial-state distribution with E = 14.707; panels (b) and (c) show distributions with $\beta = 4$ at t = 2.9 and t = 8, respectively.
+Long time averages over the interval $t \in [4000,5000]$ are shown in panels (d) and (f) for $\beta = 4$ and 0 (linear evolution), respectively.
+Panel (e) shows the theoretical space probability from the Bose-Einstein distribution (5) for energy E = 14.707.
+Numbers in horizontal and vertical axes show the scales in x and y, respectively.